Fatal Fury: Story

 The story continues in Garou: Mark of the Wolves, taking place ten years later.
 Terry and the now grown up Rock are invited to participate in the new "King of Fighters: Maximum Mayhem" tournament.
 The two later learn that it was organized by Rock's maternal uncle, Kain R. Heinlein, who seeks to use Geese's legacy to make Second Southtown an independent city-state.
 When Kain reveals that Rock's mother Marie is still alive, Rock leaves Terry to go with Kain in order to learn the truth and save his mother.
 One year later in Fatal Fury: City of the Wolves, Kain's investigations determine Marie has been held captive by Mr. Big, who demands Geese's legacy in exchange for her freedom.
 Billy Kane reveals to Rock that Geese's legacy includes the Sacred Scrolls, which Billy had preserved and given Geese fakes of to destroy.
 Before Billy can give Rock the legacy, all of it is stolen by an unknown figure.
-Days later, a new King of Fighters tournament is announced by Franz Stroheim, with the stolen legacy offered as the prize.
+Days later, a new King of Fighters tournament is announced by Krauser's son, Franz Stroheim, with the stolen legacy offered as the prize.
 Rock, Kain, Billy, Terry, and several others enter the tournament to retrieve the legacy and rescue Marie.
 While Marie is successfully rescued, an accident causes Rock to become possessed by the Sacred Scrolls' curse due to being a distant descendant of the Jin family.
 Terry and the others free Rock from his possession and destroy the scrolls.
-Having reunited with his mother and made peace with his father's memory, Rock decides to move on with his life.
+Six months later, Krauser returns, having faked his death, and begins a plan to take revenge on Terry and seize control of South Town.

 Several other Fatal Fury games have been released, though these games' stories are not a part of the main series canon.
 These include Fatal Fury: Wild Ambition, which retells the story of the original game with characters from later entries, and Real Bout Fatal Fury Special: Dominated Mind, in which new protagonist Alfred stops the evil White from filling the power vacuum in South Town after Geese's death.